-La Trobe University has purchased one Greenfleet offset to accompany every VCU purchased from the Akbarpur, Punjab Cogeneration Projects.
+La Trobe University has purchased one Greenfleet offset to accompany every VCU purchased from the Vishnuprayag Hydro-Electric Project and the Akbarpur, Punjab Cogeneration Projects.
 For each Greenfleet offset purchased, Greenfleet will plant enough native trees to capture 1 tonne CO2-e.

-Greenfleet is revegetating native ecosystem on a property in Kinglake, Victoria, on land traditionally owned by the Taungurung and Wurundjeri Peoples.
-This site will provide habitat for a variety of native birds including Sulphur-crested Cockatoos, lyrebirds, King Parrots and colourful rosellas.
+Greenfleet is revegetating native ecosystem on a property in Kinglake, Victoria, on land traditionally owned by the Taungurung and Wurundjeri Peoples, this site will provide habitat for a variety of native birds including Sulphur-crested Cockatoos, lyrebirds, King Parrots and colourful rosellas.